commonhaus/foundation/agreements/sponsorship/sponsorship-agreement.md

 - Payment is charged annually
 - Modify or cancel anytime through your Open Collective account
+- Select the Commonhaus Foundation or specific Project when making payment
 - Request an invoice if needed for your records

 #### Option 2: Invoice-based Payment